Qt

 307 Tells the server to listen for incoming connections on \a name.

-308 If the server is currently listening then it will return false.
+308 If the server is already listening, listen() will fail.

 310